kwerc/kwerc/README.md

   interpreter.
 * kryptgo: A command-line interface to some Golang crypto functions, used for auth.
 * cgd: A CGI web server.
-Alternatives: any web server with with CGI support -- documentation forthcoming.
+Alternatives: any web server with CGI support -- documentation forthcoming.

 Usage
 -----